kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 Reboot the Venus system:

 reboot from the command line or use the GUI to reboot

+Configuration:

+The program attempts to discover the SeeLevel service name by looking for a com.victronenergy.tank service with a ProductId of 41312.
+If this is the proper ProductId, no configuration should be necessary and the Mobile Overview screen should populate with the repeaters.
+If not, the default ProductId may need to be changed.
+(May also useful for other CanBus tank systems.)
+It can be changed using the dbus-spy utility.
+The SeeLevel service  will be something like: com.victronenergy.tank.socketcan_can0_di0_uc855 Once the proper ProductId is known, access the com.victronenergy.settings service and change /Settings/Devices/TankRepeater/SeeLevelProductId to mach.
+The value of /Settings/Devices/TankRepeater/SeeLevelService should then change to match the SeeLevel service.

+You may need to exit the Mobile Overview screen, then come back to it in order for the tanks column to populate properly.

+The repeater can also be disabled by setting /Settings/Devices/TankRepeater/SeeLevelProductId to -1

 You can view logs using the unix 'tail' command: